POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/installation-issues.rst

 6. **Error with Experimental Visualization Libraries**:
     - **Description**: Issues after installing the experimental visualization libraries with ``pip install ".[vis]"``.
     - **Solution**: These libraries are experimental.
 Please ensure you have all required system dependencies.
-Consider reaching out to our support channels for more guidance or troubleshooting.
+Consider reaching out to our :ref:`support channels <contact_info>` for more guidance or troubleshooting.

 Troubleshooting Tips
 ~~~~~~~~~~~~~~~~~~~~